CEXMiguelAngel/rn-apple-healthkit/README.md

+# CEX Note

+This package is a fork from rn-apple-healthkit plus PR merged from gmatikas to read Oxygen Saturation

 # React Native Apple Healthkit
 A React Native bridge module for interacting with Apple Healthkit data.
 Checkout the [full documentation](https://github.com/terrillo/rn-apple-healthkit/tree/master/docs)